athomasoriginal/dotfiles/README.md

 - [Extras]
   - [Aliases]

-## New Mac

-- Install non development apps
-  - password storage (lastpass/1password)
-  - cleanmymac
-  - karibner-elements
-  - magent
-  - obs link
-  - pandan
-  - docker
-  - dv
-  - screenflow
-  - folx
-  - wireshark
-  - ipvanish
-  - muzzle
-  - dozer
-  - java
-  - jenv
-- set the items that you want to appear in your dock

 ## Quickstart

-This setup has been tested on:

-- macOS 10.12.x Sierra and up
+> This setup has been tested on macOS **10.12.x** Sierra and up.
+Some of the

-**Housekeeping**
+> commands belows might be specific to my tastes.
+When this is the case I have
+> added an "optional" label to the step.
+You can ignore these if you like.

-> Any command prefixed with `$` means to run it in the terminal.
+> Commands beginning with `$` are meant to be run in the terminal.

 - Update macOS
   - [upgrade macos](https://support.apple.com/en-ca/HT201541)